 In April 1871, she was governess in the Cheeper-Spilsbury household in York.
 She would have been 24, but the census records her as being 27.
 It also shows her as having been born in Brixton, Surrey, some miles east of her actual birthplace.
 (Census enumerators were responsible for many inaccuracies – especially when dealing with a head of household like Anthony).

 There is no evidence that Mary and Anthony were ever married.
-He was already married to Catherine (Spilsbury), so it would have been a bigamous marriage in any case.
+He was already married to Catherine Spilsbury (c.1836-1906), in whose household Mary was employed, so it would have been a bigamous marriage in any case.

 Mary's father, Joshua Paul Wanless, died in July 1877, at the age of 86.
 The executors were Joshua Charles Wanless, his son, a merchant's clerk, and Anthony Jacques Cheeper, of St Paul's Chambers, 15A Paternoster Row in the City of London, Commercial Traveller.
 The will was proven on 22 September 1877.
 The estate was only "Effects under £450".

 It appears that Anthony changed the names of himself and Mary to Clarke very soon after 22 Sep 1877 and no later than 30 Oct 1877.
-(He appears in the documents relating to Joshua's death as Cheeper, and as Clarke on Ethel May's birth certificate, registered 34 days after her birth on 26 Sep 1877).
+(He appears in the documents relating to Joshua's death, on 22 September, as Cheeper; and as Clarke on Ethel May's birth certificate, registered 34 days after her birth, on 30 Oct 1877).
 This had ramifications for young Harold, discussed below.